Datasets

 # Local Folders (Network Storage Support)

 If you have a storage disk attached to your network, you can easily mount the storage as a local folder for a job.
-There is no added setup required, but you must ensure your cluster or machine on which then job is running has access to the storage disk.
+There is no added setup required, but you must ensure your cluster or machine on which the job is running has access to the storage disk.

 The option to use a network drive as a job's local folder is located in the Advanced Settings for Experiments and Workspaces.